 The contract’s development was guided by a Core Group, who played an early role in gathering support for the contract.
 Meeting regularly to discuss progress and to plan for the contract’s success, this group was designed as a highly-engaged team, representative of the diversity of voices among the contract’s signatories.
 Core Group members include:

 - Civil Society: CIPESA, The NewNow, Web Foundation.

-The objective of each Working Group is to flesh out a section of the Contract for the Web.
-Ongoing conversations between Core Group members, who should act as chairs of the different WGs, will ensure that there is consistency throughout.
-Furthermore, given the intricate relationship between some of the 9 principles, we decided to group some of them to ensure they are discussed by a single working group.
-This process has resulted in a set of 5 Working Groups (A-E):
+The objective of each Working Group was to flesh out a section of the Contract for the Web.
+Ongoing conversations between Core Group members, who acted as chairs of the different WGs, ensured that there was consistency throughout.
+Furthermore, given the intricate relationship between some of the 9 principles, we grouped some of them to ensure they were discussed by a single working group.
+This process resulted in a set of 5 Working Groups (A-E):

 - WG A – Access (Principles 1 & 4)

 Government and private sector commitments to achieve affordable access, connectivity, and accessibility standards online.

 - WG B – Openness (Principle 2)

 Concrete commitments that governments and companies must make to ensure that all of the internet is available, all of the time.